2018 U.S. prison strike

-The 2018 U.S. prison strike was a series of work stoppages and hunger strikes in prisons across the United States that began on August 21 and ended on September 9.
-The strike was conducted at least in part in response to the April 2018 prison riot at Lee Correctional Institution, which killed seven inmates and was the deadliest prison riot in the U.S. in the past 25 years.
+The 2018 U.S. prison strike was a series of work stoppages and hunger strikes in prisons across the United States from August 21 to September 9, 2018.
+It was one of the largest prison strikes in US history.
+Striking workers demanded improved living conditions, an end to forced prison labor, and other prison reforms.
+The strike was conducted at least partly in response to the April 2018 prison riot at Lee Correctional Institution, which killed seven inmates and was the deadliest US prison riot of the past 25 years.

-The start and end dates of the strike have symbolic meaning as they were planned to coincide with the 47th anniversary of the death of George Jackson, who was shot in an escape attempt on August 21, 1971, and the Attica Prison riot, which occurred on September 9, 1971.
+The start and end dates of the strike were chosen to coincide with the shooting of George Jackson during an escape attempt on August 21, 1971 and with the Attica Prison riot on September 9, 1971.

-It was claimed that suspected strike participants and leaders were punished with solitary confinement, removing communication privileges, and prison transfers.
+Strike participants and leaders were punished with solitary confinement, loss of communication privileges, and prison transfers.
+By 2019, none of the strikers' demands had been met.

-Organizers
+Overview

-The prison strike was called for and organized primarily by Jailhouse Lawyers Speak and Incarcerated Workers Organizing Committee, which is a prisoner-lead section of Industrial Workers of the World.
-Millions for Prisoners and The People's Consortium are some of the other groups involved.
+The prison strike was called for and organized primarily by Jailhouse Lawyers Speak and the Incarcerated Workers Organizing Committee, which is a prisoner-led section of Industrial Workers of the World.
+About 150 organizations endorsed the strike.

+Incarcerated workers are generally paid pennies per hour, and in some states they receive no pay.

+It is difficult to determine the number of workers involved in the strike.
+Some estimates indicate that participation may have been lower than for the 2016 US prison strike, although the 2018 strike garnered greater media attention, which focused especially on the prisoners' demands to end unpaid prison labor.